Wall St Week Ahead-Disney report to shine spotlight on streaming war

 Netflix is losing its two most-watched shows in the United States - "Friends" and "The Office" - to upcoming rival services from AT&T Inc and NBC Universal in 2020 and 2021, respectively.

+Viacom and CBS, both controlled by the Redstone family's National Amusements Inc, have worked out a management structure that would see Viacom Chief Executive Officer Robert Bakish leading the combined company if a merger deal is reached, sources familiar with the matter said on Friday, removing a major roadblock in talks to recombine the corporations.

-CBS and Viacom, both controlled by the Redstone family's National Amusements Inc, are expected by many investors to merge in a wave of media consolidation aimed at competing better against Netflix.
-As well as looking for clues about that when CBS reports its results on Thursday, investors will focus on growth in its CBS All Access and Showtime streaming services.
+In addition to looking for potential confirmation of that deal when CBS and Viacom report their results on Thursday, investors will focus on growth in CBS's All Access and Showtime streaming services.

-Viacom, which also reports on Thursday, could give new details about its strategy to sell programming to video streaming services, including its Paramount Television unit's "Jack Ryan" TV series, based on the character created by author Tom Clancy, which premiered last year on Amazon Prime.
+Viacom could also give details about its strategy to sell programming to video streaming services, including its Paramount Television unit's "Jack Ryan" TV series, based on the character created by author Tom Clancy, which premiered last year on Amazon Prime.

 Long viewed as stodgy stocks for dividend-oriented investors, the telecom services sector was renamed communication services last September and supercharged with internet heavyweights Alphabet Inc , Facebook, Netflix and Twitter Inc , along with videogame makers.
-It was the biggest shakeup of the Global Industry Classification Standard, or GICS, since it was created in 1999, and it has gained 5% since then, while the S&P 500 is unchanged over the same period.
+It was the biggest shakeup of the Global Industry Classification Standard, or GICS, since it was created in 1999.
+It has gained 5% since then, while the S&P 500 is unchanged over the same period.

 CBS and Viacom have both gained about 15% in 2019.